serralvo/XCTestMetrics/README.md

 $ git add .
 $ git commit -m "Removes xctestmetrics-output folder"
 ```

-## Motivation
-The first thing to do when your codebase has flaky tests is **get metrics about it**.
-With data you can pick the test that failed more times for example, to fix, re-write or even delete.

 ## License
 XCTestMetrics is released under the [MIT License](https://opensource.org/licenses/MIT).